buffoletti/ioBroker.sbms/README.md

 # rawPage

-rawPage has additional infos (battery parameters, counters and balancing)
+rawPage has additional infos (eg. counters and balancing)

 1. Connect SBMS to wifi
 2. Identify IP and set static (wifi router)